-A mong the meat products available in Iran, nonheat-treated meat products are the most consumed ones (Rezaei et al., 2013).
-To enhance shelf life and maintain properties such as color and odor in heated meat products such as sausages, additives such as polyphosphate, nitrite and nitrate, and ascorbate are used.
-Sodium nitrite and sodium nitrate stabilize tissue color, contribute to meat's taste, and prevent from the activity of spoilage microorganisms and dangerous microbes such as clostridium botulinum in heated meat products (Kamkar et al., 2004).
+A mong the meat products available in Iran, non-heat-treated meat products are the most consumed ones (Rezaei et al., 2013).
+To enhance shelf life and maintain properties such as color and odor in heated meat products such as sausages, clostridium botulinum in heated meat products (Kamkar et al., 2004).